 Programs and Participation

-Wyoming is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2017-18 Wyoming’s students and families saved over $8.9 million.
+Wyoming is active in all three WICHE Student Access Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
+In 2018-19 Wyoming’s students and families saved over $8.4 million.
 Wyoming saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.